Cloudslab/iGateLink/README.md

 Fog/Cloud (and any other possible step in between).

-Simple implementations of most common operations are also provided within the library (simple HTTP connections, camera management, Bluetooth (coming soon), Bluetooth LE (coming soon)).
+Simple implementations of most common operations are also provided within the library (e.g. simple HTTP and FTP connections, camera management, Bluetooth LE, etc.).

-In the future it will also be possible to schedule tasks between multiple Fog/Cloud and the device itself.

 ## Architecture

 The main components are:
  * `ExecutionManager`: this class coordinates the other components and provides an API for managing them.